ionic-team/ionic-portals/website/docs/android/api-reference/portal-fragment.md

 ### sendMessage

-Send a message to the web app listening through the `Portal`.
+Send a message to the web app listening through the [Portal](./portal).
 The web application can listen for your `message` value and read the data off of the `payload` String.

 #### Usage